centroid-is/zerotier/README.md

 ```

 Now remember to do what you are told by the script to expose the route in web UI, probably under General -> Managed Routes.

+## IMPORTANT

+After everything seems to be working, subnet and so forth, reboot the zerotier server host, and verify back again.

+This verifies the iptables where saved.

+## Troubleshooting

+Try first by restarting clients, if not try reboot computer.

+If those won't work, dive in to it and google it.